aloj7980/Assignments_And_Projects/CSCI3104 Algorithms/ReadMe.md

 I took this class in the Spring 2022 semester and received an A grade.
 All assignments weren't timed while all quizzes and exams had a 45 minute time limit.
+Note that not all parts of each assignment were required due to the grading structure of the class.